 Statistics show that falls from height are the most common cause of fatal injury and the second most common cause of major injury to employees.
 Companies are required to take all reasonable steps to provide a safe working environment for all employees who may be affected by work at height activities.
+This post covered key pieces of Work at Height Regulations 2005 legislation.

 Companies shall provide a safe system of work that will ensure, so far as is reasonably practicable, the necessary preventive and protective measures to prevent fall of persons or materials from the workplace.